 - Makes 8 small pancakes.
 I generally double the recipe to serve our family because no-one wants just two.

-- I often add about a cup of blueberries to the batter.
+- I often add about a cup of blueberries or other fruit to the batter.

 |Nutrition Facts (with 3/4 cup blueberries|